 If the damage is more severe, special medical equipment such as a back brace may be necessary to allow the injury to heal.
 Medications may also be needed to manage pain and inflammation of the lower back muscles and nerves.
 In serious cases, surgery may be called for to repair a fracture or reposition slipped vertebra.

-Under workers' comp for your back injury, the employer should comply with the doctor's orders to aid healing injury.
+Under Iowa workers' compensation for your back injury, the employer should comply with the doctor's orders to aid healing injury.
 If the injury requires one to return to a lower-paying position, workers' comp benefits may be available to make up two-thirds of the difference.

 Get the Workers' Compensation Benefits Deserved